The busiest shopping days for retail and e-commerce businesses are just around the corner.

 6. Allocate resources to reply and engage with customers

 Excellent social media customer service takes time and resources.
 So, before you release your brand's Black Friday social media campaign into the world, ensure you've got the capacity to answer any questions customers might have about taking advantage of your promotions.

 If you're a one-person team, think about scaling back the number of social media posts you create to promote your offering and which channels you decide to post them on.
 After all, do you really have time to reply to comments on multiple posts as well as messages on Instagram, Facebook and Twitter?

 Remember that bad customer service on social can make a big, negative, real-life impression, so never take on more than you can handle.

 7. Make use of unique platform features

 Why not experiment with Instagram Video by creating your brand's promotions using Reels or Stories?
-Or create a poll on Twitter to ask your followers what kind of deals they'd like to see from your brand this Black Friday.
+Maybe you could take on TikTok to promote your deals, as you don't need any followers to reach millions of users.
+Or create a poll on Twitter to ask your followers what kind of deals they'd like to see from your brand.

 Hulu's Black Friday social media promotions on Instagram consisted of a Carousel post that viewers had to scroll through to reach the deal on the final image - great for creating suspense and engagement!